Held on July 27, 2025! Watch the famous "Yokota" at Haneda Shrine's summer festival [Haneda Matsuri].

 Image courtesy of Haneda Shrine

-The latest information will be updated on our website and Facebook page.
+The latest information will be updated on our website and Facebook.

 Haneda Shrine Official HP